Japan lawmakers urge bourse, regulators to be tough on Toshiba

 TOKYO Japanese lawmakers on Wednesday called for a tough regulatory response to Toshiba Corp's (6502.T) second postponement of its annual results over accounting woes, saying the scandal could erode foreign investor confidence.

-Regulators are likely to penalize the laptop-to-nuclear power conglomerate with a fine after an independent probe found that the company had overstated past results by $1.2 billion over several years, sources familiar with matter have said.
+Regulators are likely to penalise the laptop-to-nuclear power conglomerate with a fine after an independent probe found that the company had overstated past results by $1.2 billion (0.78 billion pounds) over several years, sources familiar with matter have said.

 The Tokyo Stock Exchange would consider putting Toshiba's shares on a watchlist for possible delisting if there were further delays in reporting results, Shibayama quoted a bourse official as saying in the meeting.